Create an array of 2D textures.

 Type: const D3D11_SUBRESOURCE_DATA*

 A pointer to an array of D3D11_SUBRESOURCE_DATA structures that describe subresources for the 2D texture resource.
-Applications cannot specify NULL for pInitialData when creating IMMUTABLE resources (see D3D11_USAGE).
+Applications can't specify NULL for pInitialData when creating IMMUTABLE resources (see D3D11_USAGE).
 If the resource is multisampled, pInitialData must be NULL because multisampled resources cannot be initialized with data when they are created.

 You can determine the size of this array from values in the MipLevels and ArraySize members of the D3D11_TEXTURE2D_DESC structure to which pDesc points by using the following calculation: